-The six high impact areas (identified using the NSRA and local community risk register) that we have established because of the impact they can have on the community and on our Service tend to occur less often, but take a large amount of firefighters and equipment to deal with them when they do happen, so we must be prepared for that.
+The six high impact areas that we have established because of the impact they can have on the community and on our Service tend to occur less often, but take a large amount of firefighters and equipment to deal with them when they do happen, so we must be prepared for that.

 In preparation for this plan we have carried out a risk assessment that has included all incident types.
-We considered this alongside the six high impact risk types mentioned above and we looked at which incidents happen most often and the type of impact they have on people and communities.
+We considered this alongside the six high impact risk types and we looked at which incidents happen most often and the type of impact they have on people and communities.

-Plotting risks on a map of the Merseyside region allows us to see where are risks are and we can then place our resources to help us deal with them, as shown in the map below.
-To ensure we can respond appropriately to these risks we gather site specific risk information and develop operational plans for these places, in addition to holding large scale exercises with partner agencies to test our plans.
+Plotting risks on a map of Merseyside allows us to see where our risks are and we can then place our resources to help us deal with them, as shown in the map below.
+To make sure we can respond appropriately to these risks we gather site specific risk information and develop operational plans, in addition to holding large scale exercises with partner agencies to test our plans.
 This ensures we have the right people, with the right equipment in the right place at the right time.

-This knowledge has been used to develop our specialist capabilities and stations (Integrated Risk Management Plan 2021/24).
+This knowledge has been used to develop our specialist capabilities and stations.